igmrlm/WyzeConcat/README.md

 TODO:

-Update the script to indentify videos with 0 filesize and omit them as they currently must be manually deleted otherwise they will cause ffmpeg to crash
+1. Update the script to indentify videos with 0 filesize and omit them as they currently must be manually deleted otherwise they will cause ffmpeg to crash
+2. Modify the progress bar code to show the actual progress instead of indeterminate.